Siemens-Healthineers/K2s/addons/storage/ceph/README.md

    - Its name must be listed in `cluster.json` (it is part of the K2s cluster).
    - Use the K2s control plane node name (e.g. `kubemaster`) to install Ceph on the kubemaster, or any other Debian 13 node name to install it there.
-   - The node must be reachable over SSH and expose a blank data disk for the Ceph OSD.
+   - The node must be reachable over SSH.

    > **Only Debian 13 is supported.** Debian 12 and other distributions are rejected.